mrmilomilo/FSMLite/README.md

 # FSMLite

-**FSMLite** is a plugin for UE4 that helps creating Finite State Machines.
+**FSMLite** is a plugin for UE4/UE5 that helps creating Finite State Machines.
 BP Enum based states.
 It is designed to be minimalistic and efficient. :rocket:

 ## Installation
 * Copy into 'Plugins' folder in the project's root.
 Create one if needed.
+* For UE4 edit the LiteFSM.uplugin file and change "EngineVersion" to "4.x".

 ## Quick start
 * Create a BP enum.
 These values will be the states of the FSM.